SolaceProducts/event-management-agent/README.md

 ### OpenTofu

-OpenTofu can be installed on Linux or MacOS by following these [installation instructions](https://opentofu.org/docs/intro/install/).
+Follow [these installation instructions](https://opentofu.org/docs/intro/install/) to install OpenTofu on Linux or MacOS.

 The Event Management Agent requires the `terraform` executable to be available and aliased to `tofu`.
 To accomplish this, follow the instructions below to create an executable script:
 ```
 printf '#!/bin/bash\ntofu $*' > terraform
-chmod +x
+chmod +x terraform
 ```
 The `terraform` script mentioned above needs to be added to the system's PATH.